 Well the first session at Amideast Aden came to an end and I learned so much and adapted without any major problems.
 I really enjoy the company of the Yemeni students whether we’re playing ping-pong, which is big here, or just joking around.
-My students have also taught me a lot through in-class discussions.

 Recently, they did presentations in class.
 It’s amazing that they can do this.
 The average Yemeni has very little opportunity to practice English.
 I couldn’t do the same in Arabic, at least not very coherently.
 (Inshallah, towards the end of the year I will be able to do that.) (note: Inshallah=Ojala=God willing= Hopefully)